 South Florida Knows…Storms

-The level of panic for in-state residents is equivalent to the category storm being forecast.
+The level of panic for in-state residents is equivalent to the category of storms being forecast.
 Floridians seem to look at Cat 1’s with an almost indifference; yet the mere mention of a Cat 3 or higher, and well, nerves are frazzled, palms start sweating and everyone goes into overdrive preparations.
-Add the fact that we are not with our kids with a looming and threatening storm, and well, an emotional storm (pun intended) starts brewing.
+Add the fact that we are not with our kids; an emotional storm may also (pun intended) start brewing.

 Here is some important information to remember:

 - Hurricane Season officially begins June 1st and ends on December 1st.

 - Florida gets rainy weather, be it a bad rain/thunderstorm, tropical storm, or hurricane, and having certain supplies, is recommended.
 That would include a flashlight and batteries, bottled water, and some non-perishable foods to get through a minimum of three days.